sophiagavrila/credit-microservices/phase9/README.md

 <br>

 ## Automatic Rollout & Rollback inside K8s cluster
 I have gone ahead and made a change in my `accounts` source code.
 I changed the `sayHello()` method to return "Hello Kubernetes!".
 I have generated a new image and pushed it to Docker Hub.
 It's called `sophiagavrila/accounts:k8s`.
-Here we will explore how to rollout this new version with no down time.
-Additionally, we'll explore how to roll back to and older version.
+Here we will explore how to **rollout** this new version with no down time.
+Additionally, we'll explore how to **rollback** to and older version.

+1. First examine your deployments with `kubectl get deployments`

+2. You can scale this deployment with the command `kubectl scale deployment accounts-deployment --replicas=3`

+3. Now if you run `get pods`

 <br>